-Radiologists are medical doctors (MDs) or doctors of osteopathic medicine (DOs) who have completed a four year residency in either diagnostic radiology or radiation oncology.
-A radiologist may act as a consultant to another doctor who is caring for the patient, or act as the patient's primary doctor in treating a disease (such as a radiation oncologist).
+Radiologists are medical doctors (MDs) or doctors of osteopathic medicine (DOs) who have completed a 4-year residency in radiology.
+A radiologist may act as a consultant to another doctor who is caring for the patient, or act as the patient's primary doctor in treating a disease.

 Following the residency, most radiologists and radiation oncologists become board-certified by the American Board of Radiology (for a medical doctor) or the American Osteopathic Board of Radiology (for an osteopathic doctor).
 Some go directly into practice, while others enter fellowship programs for additional training in a specialized area, such as the following:

 Neuroradiology.
 Diagnostic radiology that focuses on the central nervous system, head, neck, and spine.

 Pediatric radiology.
 Diagnostic radiology that focuses on ways to create images of children's bodies, their organs, and internal structures.

 Breast imaging.
 Diagnostic radiology that focuses on diagnosing breast diseases.

 Cardiovascular radiology.
 Diagnostic radiology that focuses on diagnosing diseases of the heart and blood vessels, including the arteries and veins.

 Chest radiology.
 Diagnostic radiology that focuses on the diagnosis and treatment of the chest, specifically the heart and lungs.

 Gastrointestinal radiology.
 Diagnostic radiology that focuses on the diagnosis and treatment of the digestive tract.